neu-cs2100/cs2100-pg-handout-testhw6/README.md

 In this dataset, gender is the only piece of information we have about these people’s social identities; the dataset does not include other salient identities such as race and ability.
 Furthermore, gender is only classified into the categories of woman and man, which means non-binary people are unfortunately not represented.
 We choose to describe the two genders included in this dataset as “woman” and “man” rather than “female” and “male,” as the former terms refer to gender and social role whereas the latter typically refer to sex assigned at birth.
 Professors do not have the opportunity to describe their own gender identity; this data represents the guesses of students. **We will reflect further on this point in the ethics questions at the end of the assignment.**

 ### Loading in the data
-Implement the function `load_dictionary_from_json(filename)` in `data_loader.py`.
-This function takes in a filename, which will be a `.json`, opens the file, loads it into a variable, and returns that variable.
-Loading this json will provide you with a dictionary that is provided in more detail below.
+Implement the function `load_dictionary(filename)` in `data_loader.py`.
+This function takes in a filename, which will be a `.txt`, reads through the file of professor reviews, stores the counts by word / gender in a dictionary, and returns that dictionary.

 **Make sure to test any functions that you write.**

-### The data structure we have built for you to use
+### The data structure
 To begin with, we need to consider the issue of being able to organize the data by the numerical rating associated with the review, since we want to be able to identify trends in how a given word is used in positive reviews vs. negative reviews.
 Since numerical rating is a float (real value) that can take on many different values between 1.0 and 5.0, we are going to make our data processing task simpler by representing review quality using only three "buckets":
 - Reviews with a numerical rating of less than 2.5 will be considered "low reviews".
 - Reviews with a numerical rating between 2.5 and 3.5 (inclusive on both ends of range) will be considered "medium reviews"
 - Reviews with a numerical rating above 3.5 will be considered "high reviews"

-With this knowledge, here is a data structure that we built for you to organize word frequencies (counts) across both gender and review quality.
+Here is a data structure that we will use to organize word frequencies (counts) across both gender and review quality.
 The data structure for this program (which we will refer to as `word_data`) is a dictionary that has a key for every word (a string) that we come across in the dataset.
 The value associated with each word is another (nested) dictionary, which maps gender to a list of word counts, broken down by rating quality (the ordering is counts for low reviews, then medium reviews, then high reviews).
-This data is provided to you in json form in the file `word_data.json`.
-You will need to load it in using the json module in order to get it in the form shown below.
+You will need to build this dictionary from the text file containing reviews in order to get it in the form shown below.
 A partial example of this data structure would look something like this:

 ```
 {